chaimtime/tutoring/about.md

 I currently help organize the [Cryptography and Privacy Village](https://cryptovillage.org) found at DEFCON.<br>
 I am the chairman of the public information committee for my town.

+# Ethics
+I cannot teach any of my current students.
+If you are a current student, ask for help.
+You get it for free.